-Brushing your teeth might seem like a boring and time consuming task, but the importance of doing so should not be underestimated.
+Brushing your teeth might seem like a boring and time-consuming task, but the importance of doing so should not be overlooked.

 Brushing removes the food and plaque that builds up over the course of the day.

-But, just how long and how often should you be brushing for?
+But, just how long and how often should you brush your teeth?